TheOdinProject/curriculum/web_development_101/project_html_css.md

 If you still feel shaky on your understanding of HTML and CSS, that's okay!
 You don't need to be an expert by any means yet.
 These resources should help if you want to shore up your understanding of things:

-* Watch all the [free HTML videos](http://teamtreehouse.com/library/websites/html/introduction) from Treehouse and take the quiz.
-* Check out the [quickie CSS introduction](http://teamtreehouse.com/library/websites/build-a-simple-website/website-basics/introduction-to-css) from the same people as well.
 * If you want to see the art of CSS, check out the [CSS Zen Garden](http://www.csszengarden.com/), which collects submissions that use identical HTML and modify only the CSS but turn out wildly different (and beautiful).
 * Read through [Shay Howe's HTML&CSS Tutorial](http://learn.shayhowe.com/html-css/terminology-syntax-intro).
 Lesson 1 gives a solid overview and you can do the whole thing for a more in-depth understanding.
 * Learn more about github using [this tutorial:](https://try.github.io) or read more in [this article:](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1)